Compact but big enough city for the great things to happen

 “The world-class research and education in the Tampere region provides us with access to the latest knowledge and competent resources.” – Pekka Huuhka, SVP, Services, Glaston

-Companies have globalized but Tampere has been able to keep its focal position inside of these global companies, and knowledge has been shared through joint projects or people moving from one company to another.
+Companies go global, but Tampere has been able to keep its focal position inside of these global companies, and knowledge has been shared through joint projects or people moving from one company to another.

 “In Tampere, there are a lot of piloting opportunities and active, innovative consumers.” – Toni Sormunen, Head of Tampere Unit, There Corporation